Slamy/Wiki_MiSTer/Input-devices.md

 # General info
 MiSTer supports many different USB input devices such as keyboards, joysticks, gamepads, and mice.
 A keyboard can emulate other input devices (so basically it is enough to control all cores).

-A wireless combo keyboard and wireless game pad is a nice way to control MiSTer and play games.
+A wireless combo keyboard (keyboard with touchpad) and wireless game pad is a nice set to control MiSTer and play games.

 # Game controllers - Joysticks and Gamepads

+### Known to have problems gamepads
+**PS3,PS4,XOne** gamepads are known to have problem with MiSTer.
+These gamepads have accelerometers and constantly sends the events with high rate.
+Analog sticks also send events even when not touched.
+Overall MiSTer receives huge flood of event from these controllers.
+These events may prevent correct button definition.
+Games may behave incorrectly when using these controllers.

+**The only possible solution today for these controllers is to use 3rd-party receivers such as 8bitdo USB receiver.
+It not only gives you wireless access but also filters out all these unneeded events.**

 ### Joystick assignment
 P1 and P2 controllers are currently supported: